sawwas08/python-file-server/README.md

 - robust user authentication with JWT tokens and password hashing
 - 3-stage multilevel codebase for easier stack tracing/debugging
 - robust support for scalability

+### USAGE:
+To set up this project, copy the main branch to a directory on your system.
+You will need to change the secrets in the .env file so your database is less likely to be datamined.